scriptPilot/app-framework/README.md

 &nbsp;&nbsp;&nbsp;
 <a href='https://app-framework.scriptpilot.de/'><img alt='Download on the App Store' src='media/web-app-visit.png' width='150'/></a>

-Setup:
+Setup your development environment:

-- Creation of a lightweight and well-organized project folder, prepared to push to [GitHub](https://github.com/about)
+- Creation of a lightweight and well-organized project folder, ready for [GitHub](https://github.com/about)
 - [Demo App](https://app-framework.scriptpilot.de/) to use as base for your own application with typical use cases

-Design:
+Design your application:

 - Printable [template](media/smartphone-template.pdf) to design your application with paper and pencil
 - Template for your icon design - as [PDF for sketching](media/icon-template.pdf) and [PPTX](media/icon-template.pptx) for drawing

-Development:
+Develop your application:

-- Realize beautiful user interfaces with all well-known components and transitions, based on [Framework7](https://framework7.io/)
+- Realize beautiful user interfaces with all well-known iOS and Material components and transitions, based on HTML, CSS and JavaScript with [Framework7](https://framework7.io/)
-- Use comprehensive icon fonts like [FontAwesome](http://fontawesome.io/), [Framework7](http://framework7.io/icons/), [Ion](http://ionicons.com/) and [Material Icons](https://material.io/icons/)
-- Make your user interface state-based and reactive with the power and simplicity of [Vue.js](https://vuejs.org/)
-- Easy to maintain [single page components](https://vuejs.org/guide/single-file-components) and time-saving [UI components](https://framework7.io/vue/)
+- Easy to maintain [single file components](https://vuejs.org/guide/single-file-components) with [reusable UI elements](https://framework7.io/vue/)
-- One code base for all devices with HTML, CSS and JavaScript - realized with [Cordova](https://cordova.apache.org/), supporting [ES2015](https://babeljs.io/learn-es2015/)
+- One code base for all devices with HTML, CSS and JavaScript - realized with [Cordova/PhoneGap](https://cordova.apache.org/), supporting [ES2015](https://babeljs.io/learn-es2015/)
+- Use comprehensive icon fonts like [FontAwesome](http://fontawesome.io/), [Framework7](http://framework7.io/icons/), [Ion](http://ionicons.com/) and [Material Icons](https://material.io/icons/) out of the box
 - Well prepared to use [Firebase authentication](https://firebase.google.com/docs/auth/), [realtime database](https://firebase.google.com/docs/database/) and [storage services](https://firebase.google.com/docs/storage/)
 - State kept for history, tabs, scroll positions, focus, panels, modals, form inputs and page component data
 - Offline capability, flexible routing and multi-language support out of the box

-Testing:
+Test your application:

-- Integrated code checks for [correctness](http://eslint.org/) and [standard conformity](http://standardjs.com/)
+- Integrated code checks for [correctness](http://eslint.org/) and automatic fix for [standard conformity](http://standardjs.com/)
-- Development server with live reload, perfectly to use together with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/)
+- Local development server with live reload, perfectly to use together with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/)
-- Test your application on your own phone or any iOS or Android device with a simulator
+- Test your application on any iOS or Android device with an emulator or on your own device

-Building:
+- Use a development Firebase project with automatic [database](https://firebase.google.com/docs/database/) and [storage](https://firebase.google.com/docs/storage/) rule update

+Build your application:

 - Build process with version bump and compression of all HTML, CSS, JavaScript and image files
 - Generation of favicons, touch icons and splash screens out of a single image file